coldclimate/omnomfrickinnom/content/blog/2020-01-26-instant-pot-black-beans.markdown

 Savoury, a great foil to spicy things, earthy and comforting.

 I think it might be best left to go cold and then gently reheated.
-We scooped it into warm tortia with left over spicy lamb, feta and bits.
+We scooped it into warm tortilla with left over spicy lamb, feta and bits.

 Next time I'll do a much bigger batch and freeze it.